mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ## GDPs and the Personal Plane

+NOTE - THIS SECTION IS TO INCOMPLETE FOR MUCH FEEDBACK TO BE USEFUL.
+BUT INCLUDED AS AN INDICATION OF OVERALL PROPOSED STRUCTURE OF CHAPTER.

 The personal plane is explored in a following chapter (working title Maps).
 This will cover findings relating to the value of participatory methods of mapping project progress and potential learning dimensions of activities.

 <!-- Provide a link to next chapter - but before that a round up / discussion / to specific elements in relation to GDPs